demonwife/Rokenbok-Archive/site/content/set/rc-monorail-with-bonus-track-crossing-2002.md

 title: RC Monorail with Bonus Track & Crossing
 year: 2002
 description: >-
   Pick up and deliver ROK Payloads throughout your world with the Monorail's automated side-to-side dumping trailer bed!
 The RC Monorail can do it all!
 This first-of-its-kind vehicle glides across a track created from standard Rokenbok beam and block building pieces.
-Designed to interact with conveyors, chutes, hoppers, and all your other Rokenbok RC vehicles.
-Includes a FREE BONUS oval track set and vehicle crossing (a $20 value)!
-43 pieces.
-Requires Rokenbok Start Set and 4 AA batteries (not included).
 archiveLinks:
   - name: 08/11/2003
     link: https://web.archive.org/web/20030811110642/http://www.rokenbok.com/catalog/2002_pd_rcv_monorail.html